ralfbiedert/cheats.rs/content/legal.md

 ## Trademark Information

 This work refers to trademarked products.
-In particular the "Rust" and "Cargo" names and logos are trademarks of the [**Mozilla Foundation**](https://foundation.mozilla.org/) and may only be used according to their trademark policy.
+In particular the "Rust" and "Cargo" names and logos are trademarks of the [**Rust Foundation**](https://foundation.rust-lang.org/policies/logo-policy-and-media-guide/) and may only be used according to their trademark policy.